Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 5 : Funnel
 ^^^^^^^^^^^^^^^^^^

 This simulation example illustrates the gravitational drop of a set of 1.3 million hexapods into a funnel.
 The funnel is represented using a mesh of faces (STL mesh).
-Interactions between spheres, as well as between spheres and the funnel, are modeled using Contact's law.

 .. |ex5pstarthalf| image:: ../_static/ExaDEM/funnel_half_start.png
    :width: 250pt